temach/reports/CIA-LAB-2-Booting.md

 ```
 ![](https://i.imgur.com/dhqi6ts.png)

-Going deeped into the configuration, lets understand which parts are critical for system boot and which are optional.
+Going deeper into the configuration, lets understand which parts are critical for system boot and which are optional.

 First of all as already stated Ubuntu uses NetworkManager for its user interface (essentially to configure the connection information such as WiFi SSID/password, ethernet preference if you have two ethernet cables connected, etc.).
 The alternative which is used on Ubuntu server and cloud is networkd.
 Because the question concerns only the Desktop, we can ignore any networkd unit files.